-Asset Management involves the balancing of costs, opportunities and risks against the desired performance of assets, to achieve the organisational objectives.
-This balancing might need to be considered over diffrerent timeframes.
+Asset management involves the balancing of costs, opportunities and risks against the desired performance of assets to achieve an organisation's objectives.

-Asset management also enables an organzation to examine the need for, and performance of, assets and asset systems at different levels.
+Asset management also enables an organsation to examine the need for and performance of assets and asset systems at different levels.
 Additionally, it enables the application of analytical approaches towards managing an asset over the different stages of its life cycle (which can start with the conception of the need for the asset, through to its disposal, and includes the managing of any potential post disposal liabilities).

 International standards ISO 55000 provide a global consensus on asset management and what it can do to increase value generated by all organisations.
 ISO 55000 gives the following definition of asset management:

 | "the coordinated activity of an organisation to realize value from assets."

 In turn, assets are explained with the following definition:

 | "An asset is an item, thing or entity that has potential or actual value to an organisation".